 Roland Martin and The 74 (the74million.org) invite you to attend the “Is School Choice the Black Choice?” education town hall event aimed at helping families in Philadelphia learn how they can better access high-quality schools for their children.

-This two hour event will feature speakers at the local, state, and national level and will offer opportunities to network with local education reform, faith, and civic groups.
-The event is free.
-Food and childcare will be provided.
+This two-hour event will feature speakers at the local, state, and national level and will offer opportunities to network with local education reform, faith, and civic groups.
+There will also be a partner fair before and after the event.
+The event is free of charge.
+Childcare for ages 3+ will be provided.

 Visit www.the74million.org/KeepingIt100 for more details

 Is School Choice the Black Choice?
-Keeping it 100 for Atlanta students
+Keeping it 100 for Philly students